seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *Enter EDMUND reading*

 **EDMUND**
-The duke be here to-night?
+The duke be here tonight?
 The better! best!
 This weaves itself perforce into my business.
 My father hath set guard to take my brother;
 And I have one thing, of a queasy question,